The Year of Study Abroad

 By Dr. Clay Hubbs

-Original founder, editor, and publisher of Transitions Abroad Magazine
+Founder, editor, and publisher of Transitions Abroad Magazine

 The U.S. Senate resolution designating 2006 as the Year of Study Abroad is a strongly worded document on a vitally important subject: increasing the number of U.S. students studying abroad.
 The following